matbmp/Box2DSwift/Readme.md

 # Box2DSwiftConfigurable

-Box2DSwiftConfigurable is a fork of Box2DSwift which is a Swift port of Box2D Physics Engine (Version 2.3.1).
-This fork's change is to allow to modify b2Setting at runtime.
+Box2DSwiftSafeConfigurable is a fork of Box2DSwift which is a Swift port of Box2D Physics Engine (Version 2.3.1).
+This fork's change is to allow to modify b2Setting at runtime and to make the creation of certaing objects safe.

 ## Testbed